urbanopt/geojson-modelica-translator/README.rst

 * Copy jmodelica.py (from docker-ubuntu-jmodelica) to root of project where you will simulate (e.g., geojson-modelica-translator/tests/model_connectors/output)
 * Pull https://github.com/lbl-srg/modelica-buildings/tree/issue1442_loadCoupling
     * **Make sure you have git-lfs installed**.
 You may need to checkout out the library again after install lfs.
+    * Please make sure you are in the issue1442_loadCoupling branch.
     * Mac: `brew install git-lfs; git lfs install`
     * Ubuntu: `sudo apt install git-lfs; git lfs install`
 * Add the Buildings Library path to your MODELICAPATH environment variable (e.g., export MODELICAPATH=${MODELICAPATH}:/home/<user>/github/modelica-buildings).